uchicago-cs/cmsc22000/_sources/project/presentation.rst.txt

 Submission Instructions
 -----------------------

-Submission instructions will be posted closer to the deadline, but we expect you will be able to upload your video through Panopto.
+You will submit your presentation through Panopto.
+On the CMSC 22000 canvas site, go to "Panopto Video", and then into the folder "Final Presentations [Submission Folder]".
+To upload your video, click on the "Create" button (which appears to the right of the search bar), and select "Upload media".
+You will then be prompted to upload a file.
+Please make sure the video file includes the name of your team in it.

+Please note that this submission folder is set up so that only the person who uploads a video can see that video.
+Your teammates should not be alarmed if they go to this folder and do not see your team's video there.

 Q&A
 ---

-During the Q&A meeting, you will be asked some questions based on your presentation (this is meant to emulate the Q&A that typically happens after a live presentation; the instructor and TAs will watch your presentation before the Q&A portion).
-We expect to spend 5-10 minutes per team.
+During the Q&A meeting, each team will get approximately 10 minutes for:

+1. A **brief** (less than 5 minutes) summary/demo of your team's work.
+2. Q&A by the instructor/TAs.

+The summary/demo *will not be graded*.
+The audience of this summary/demo is not the instructor/TAs (who will have already watched your pre-recorded presentation), but rather the other teams (who have not watched your pre-recorded presentation).
+This will be a chance for everyone in the class to hear more about what every team did this quarter.

+Please note that we will be on a tight schedule during the Q&A meeting so, if you are going to use slides or demo any running code, your presentation or demo must be ready to go the moment your team's turn is up.

-While the entire team does not have to be present at the Q&A meeting, as many team members as possible should plan to attend.
+In the Q&A portion, you will be asked some questions based on your pre-recorded presentation.
+While the entire team does not have to be present for this Q&A, as many team members as possible should plan to attend.
 Take into account that you may be asked questions that one or two specific people in your team are best suited to answer (because they were more involved in the part of your code that a question relates to).

 Teams in a non-North American timezone who are unable to send a few team members to the Q&A meeting should contact the instructor in advance to